Constant Modulus Waveforms for IoT-Centric Integrated Sensing and Communications: Introduction

-Recent work has focused on multi-carrier waveforms such as OFDM as an effective high-rate approach when the required power and computational capability are available.
 Nevertheless, many 6G systems may not have sufficient resources in terms of power, cost and size to support advanced multi-carrier techniques with the associated circuitry and components.
-For example, some existing systems such as Bluetooth and long-range radio (LoRA), as well as new applications introduced by 6G, such as internet of radars (IoR), smart wearables and wireless radar sensor networks require low-power, inexpensive devices \cite{akan2020}.
+For example, some existing systems such as Bluetooth low energy (BLE) and long-range radio (LoRA), as well as new applications introduced by 6G, such as internet of radars (IoR), smart wearables and wireless radar sensor networks (WRSNs) require low-power, inexpensive devices \cite{Akan20}.
 Therefore, single carrier modulation and low PAPR waveforms are recommended for such applications that utilise high frequency bands \cite{R1-165016} .
 Given that constant envelope modulation only requires simple, low-cost circuits and operates power amplifiers at the highest efficiency point, it is ideal in low-power systems where energy efficiency and cost outweigh spectrum efficiency.
-As a result, in this work we focus on constant modulus waveform designs suitable for joint radar and communication.
+As a result, in this work we focus on constant modulus waveform designs suitable for ISAC.